microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/onlinemeetingartifact-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Meeting artifacts are content produced for the duration of an online meeting or live event.
-Below is a list of meeting artifacts that can be retrieved via Graph API:
+The following meeting artifacts that can be fetched with this API:

-1. Attendance report of an online meeting, in the form of json response, as shown in [example 1](#example-1-get-attendance-report-of-an-online-meeting).
+1. Attendance report of an online meeting, in the form of a JSON response, as shown in [example 1](#example-1-get-attendance-report-of-an-online-meeting).
-2. Recordings of a live event, in the form of download link, as shown in [example 2](#example-2-get-attendee-report-of-a-live-event).
+2. Recordings of a live event, in the form of a download link, as shown in [example 2](#example-2-get-attendee-report-of-a-live-event).
-3. Attendee report of a live event, in the form of download link, as shown in [example 3](#example-3-get-recording-of-a-live-event).
+3. Attendee report of a live event, in the form of a download link, as shown in [example 3](#example-3-get-recording-of-a-live-event).

 > [!NOTE]
 >